AIOUBSAI/node-red-contrib-sqlite-bulk-insert/README.md

 - Transactions (all / chunked / off), optional PRAGMAs
 - Optional **RETURNING** of inserted/affected rows with IDs (SQLite ≥ 3.35)

-> Built to replace ad-hoc Function nodes for bulk inserts like `INSERT OR IGNORE INTO Train_Position(name) VALUES (?)` while remaining fully declarative and safe.
+> Built to replace ad-hoc Function nodes for bulk inserts like `INSERT OR IGNORE INTO table(name) VALUES (?)` while remaining fully declarative and safe.

 ---